bilollidinabduvohidov/bilollidinabduvohidov/README.md

-- 👋 Hi, I’m Bilollidin
+- 👋 Hi, I’m Biloliddin
 - 👀 I’m full stack
 - 💞️ I’m looking to collaborate on ... campaigns and business enterprises
 - 📫 How to reach me ... telegram @khabduvokhidov instagram @khabduvokhidov